Welcome to the SOTSEC-ID website

 Keep Safe Group intervention

 A CBT based intervention programme specifically developed for young people (12 years +) with learning disabilities who display harmful sexual behaviour(s).
-The next 2 day Keep Safe Training event will be held in London on 17th and 18th October 2018.
+Keep Safe training will be running in 2019 Dates TBC.

 If you are interested in attending, please contact Emily.